 Imaging tests.
 You may get some of these:

-- Bone scans show damage and where cancer has spread.
+- Bone scans show damage and where the cancer has spread.
 You take a substance with a low amount of radioactivity that gets soaked up by cancer cells.
 Those areas, called hot spots, look dark gray or black on the image.

 - CT scans are powerful X-rays that make detailed pictures inside your body.
 They help your doctor find the cancer and see if it moved into other areas.